MrEttore/awt-pj-ss24-fullstack-web-based-5G-metrics-dashboard-2/README.md

 <!-- GETTING STARTED -->
 ## 🚀 Getting Started

-To keep the deployment as simple as possible Docker compose is used to offer an easy and fast deployment.
+To keep the deployment as simple as possible Docker Compose is used to offer an easy and fast deployment.

 ### Prerequisites